nelson6e65/pretty_cake/README.md

-# CakePHP: Cake Bake Console Theme for apps using Bootstrap
+# CakePHP: Cake Bake Console Theme for apps using Bootstrap [Alpha]
 A personal theme for baking custom views, when app uses Twitter Bootstrap to perform user interface.

 ## Requirements